adrhill/SparseConnectivityTracer.jl/docs/src/user/limitations.md

     This issue can be circumvented by [adding an overload](@ref adding-overloads) on `stateful_function` that returns a conservative pattern.

 !!! details "Example: Stateful mutable caches"

     Problems can also arise when statefulness is introduced via mutable caches.
-    In this example, we assume a stateful function `f` whose output not only depends on `x`, but also on a mutable array defined outside of the function call:
+    In this example, we assume a stateful function `f` whose output not only depends on the input `x`, but also on a mutable array defined outside of the function call:

     ```@repl stateful2
     using SparseConnectivityTracer, SparseArrays